Misterblue/opensim-docker/README.md

 The `README` files in the sub-directories contain instructions on setup of these configuration files and building the images.
-There are scripts for building the images (e.g., `build-standalone.sh`) and then running the images with `docker-compose` (e.g., `run-standalone.sh`).
+There are scripts for building the images (e.g., `build-opensim.sh`) and then running the images with `docker-compose` (e.g., `run-opensim.sh`).

 ## OpenSimulator Configuration

 The biggest problem with Docker'izing [OpenSimulator] is the configuration file setup -- [OpenSimulator] has manual setup and configuration files scattered around.
-Add to that the radically different runtime setups possible (stand-alone with or without databases and grid hosting or grid connected) and a generalized, containerable configuration becomes difficult.
+Add to that the radically different runtime setups possible (standalone with or without databases and grid hosting or grid connected) and a generalized, containerable configuration becomes difficult.

 The solution used here is to mostly null out the configuration that comes